Ultralight Backpacking Gear 2026: Best Tested Picks

 Complete Ultralight Kit List with Weights

-Here is my actual three-season kit, tested over thousands of miles:
+Here is an actual three-season kit, tested over thousands of miles:

 | Category | Item | Weight |